Ola-Szewczyk/just_the_docs_exercise/index.md

 Use your SME’s team to gather clues on how to approach them and have them find the time for you in the future.

-**Straight to the point**

-Score some points by asking straightforward questions.
-Have you prepared the list mentioned above?
-It should be enough to keep you on the track.
-Stick to it and try to avoid digressions.
-Have your topics prioritized and make sure you get the answers in the shortest possible amount of time.

 **Change your methods**